SS-Green Light Racing: Xfinity Series

-Car No. 07/76 history
+Car No. 07 history

 In 2016, the team announced that they would field the No. 07 full-time for Ray Black Jr. with sponsorship from ScubaLife.com in all the races.
-He picked up 9 top-20 finishes, with a best finish of 14th in Bristol (August).
-He finished 19th in the driver standings.
-Black returned to the No. 07 for 2017 but was replaced with Todd Bodine for Charlotte.
+He picked up nine top-twenty finishes, with a best finish of fourteenth at Bristol in August.
+He finished nineteenth in the driver standings.
+Black returned to the No. 07 for 2017 but was replaced by Todd Bodine for Charlotte.
 It was later announced that Spencer Boyd and Andy Lally would drive at Pocono and Mid-Ohio respectively.

-On October 19, 2017, it was announced that Spencer Boyd would drive the No. 76 Chevrolet Camaro full-time in 2018 for SSGLR.
-This would end up being the No. 07 team renumbered.
-The No. 76 came from sponsor Grunt Style's slogan/logo, which has the year 1776 on it because they sell Americana-themed products.
-Boyd would finish the year 26th in the final point standings.

-Boyd left for a Truck Series ride with Young's Motorsports for 2019, and Black Jr. returned to the team from a part-time ride with B. J. McLeod Motorsports to replace Boyd and would compete full-time again, and the car was renumbered back to the No. 07.
+In 2019, Black Jr. returned to the team from a part-time ride with B. J. McLeod Motorsports to replace Boyd and would compete full-time again in the No. 07.
 He was announced to return to the team for the 2020 season as well.

 On May 23, 2020, Black Jr. announced that he would no longer be driving the No. 07 in order to concentrate on helping his family business, the CDA Technical Institute, recover after it experienced financial problems due to the COVID-19 pandemic.
 After Black's departure, it was announced that Rick Ware Racing had cut a deal with SS-Green Light to field some of their drivers in the No. 07 for the remainder of the season.
 This began with Garrett Smithley in the car for Charlotte and Carson Ware, Rick's son, making his series debut at Bristol.